mariocuomo/Sentinel-Cloud-Discovery-Connector/README.md

 ## Support & Version Information & License
 - Author: Mario Cuomo
-- Status: Production
+- Status: Evaluation
-- This solution is provided as-is under the terms specified in the solution package.
+- This solution is provided as-is under the terms specified in the solution package
-Codeless Connector Framework Documentation
-Microsoft Defender for Cloud Apps